lucasbrynte/dsacstar-rigid-img-trafos/README.md

 - `--unwarp_interp` : used for specifying the interpolation type when transforming pixel coordinates from the PY-domain to the original image domain.
 We don't use this flag in our experiments, always using the default bilinear interpolation as it seems to work fine.

 The same flags are added to the end-to-end training as well (`train_e2e.py`), but we have not implemented the augmentation mask for the end-to-end training and thus require `--aug-tilt-rot-max 0` as well as turning off the original geometric augmentations as well: `--aug-inplane-rot-max 0`, `--aug-scale-range 1 1`.

+For testing, we only add the `--warp` flag.

 ## Initialization training settings
 The initialization phase of the five experiments described in the paper are run as follows.